Altimis/Scweet/README.md

                         Start date for search query. example : %Y-%m-%d.
   --interval INTERVAL   Interval days between each start date and end date for
                         search queries. example : 5.
-  --navig NAVIG         Navigator to use : chrome or edge.
   --lang LANG           tweets language.
 Example : "en" for english and "fr"
                         for french.
   --headless HEADLESS   Headless webdrives or not.
 True or False